 “Engineering mechanics describes the behavior of a body, in either a beginning state of rest or of motion of the rigid body, subjected to the action of forces”.

 Of course, engineering mechanics is an integral component of the education of engineers whose disciplines are related to the mechanical behavior of bodies or fluids.
-Such behavior is of interest to aeronautical, civil, chemical, electrical, mechanical, metallurgical, mining and textile engineers.
-A sound training in engineering mechanics continues to be one of the most important aspects of engineering education due to the interdisciplinary character of many engineering applications (e.g. spaceship, robotic and manufacturing).
+Such behavior is of interest to aeronautical, civil, chemical, electrical, mechanical, metallurgical, mining, and textile engineers.
+Sound training in engineering mechanics continues to be one of the most important aspects of engineering education due to the interdisciplinary character of many engineering applications (e.g. spaceship, robotic, and manufacturing).
 It is appropriate to conclude that the subject of engineering mechanics is the core of all engineering analysis.

 Classification of engineering mechanics :

-Engineering mechanics may be divided into following two main branches :
+Engineering mechanics may be divided into the following two major branches :

 1. Statics 2.
 Dynamics

-2. Dynamics : It is that branch of engineering mechanics, which deals with forces and their effects, while acting upon body in motion.
+2. Dynamics: It is that branch of engineering mechanics, which deals with forces and their effects while acting upon the body in motion.